Prestige (sociolinguistics): Language contact

 When different language varieties come into contact, a variety of relationships can form between the two, all typically influenced by prestige.
-When they have equal power or prestige, they form adstratum, as exemplified by Old English and Norse, which shared elements with each other more or less equally.
+When they have equal power or prestige, they form adstratum, as exemplified by Old English and Old Norse, which shared elements with each other more or less equally.

 Far more common is for the two languages to have an unequal power relationship, as is the case of many colonial language contact situations.
 Languages that have a higher status in relation to a certain group often manifest themselves in word borrowing.
 One example is in English, which features many French words, as a result of the historical prestige of French.
 Another potential result of such contact relationships includes the creation of a pidgin or eventually creole through nativization.
 In the case of pidgins and creoles, it is usually noted that the low prestige language provides the phonology while the high prestige language provides the lexicon and grammatical structure.

 In addition to forming a new language, known as a creole, language contact can result in changes, such as language convergence, language shift or language death.
 Language convergence is when two languages have been exposed for a long period of time and they begin to have more properties in common.
 Language shift is when a speaker shifts from speaking a lower prestige dialect to a higher prestige dialect.
 Language death can happen in many ways, one of which is when speakers of a language die off, and there are no new generations learning to speak this language.
 The intensity of the contact between the two languages and their relative prestige levels influence the degree to which a language experiences lexical borrowing and changes to the morphology, phonology, syntax, and overall structure of the language.